tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Hyper-V.md

 ### Scripting Repetitive Tasks ###

 It is always a good idea to script repetitive tasks.
-To this end you can find "dev_asp.sh" and "dev_java.sh" scripts in the "script" directory of the project.
-These two scripts will perform all of the steps above for building the ASP.Net and Java containers respectively.
+To this end you can find "dev_web.sh" and "dev_java.sh" scripts in the "script" directory of the project.
+These two scripts will perform all of the steps above for building the web application and Java containers respectively.
 They should be run from the root of the project.

-There is also a "dev.sh" that will run both of the above scripts and thus build and deploy both the Java and ASP.Net applications.
+There is also a "dev.sh" that will run both of the above scripts and thus build and deploy both the Java and web applications.

 These scripts use some values that are imported from from a "script/config.sh".
 In order to create this file copy